ajitgoel/Notes/InterviewQuestions/AWS/AWS-Notes.md

 **Designing for fault tolerance**

-====Fault tolerance means expecting that failures happen, and designing your systems in such a way that they can deal with failure.==
+==Fault tolerance means expecting that failures happen, and designing your systems in such a way that they can deal with failure.==
 == To create a fault-tolerant application, you can use idempotent actions to transfer from one state to the next.== == State shouldn’t reside on the EC2 instance (a stateless server) as a prerequisite for fault-tolerance.== == AWS offers fault-tolerant services and gives you all the tools you need to create fault-tolerant systems.
 EC2 is one of the few services that isn’t fault-tolerant out of the box.==